The Death of Adolf Hitler: Later discourse

 In 2025, amid the resurfacing of a purported postwar photograph of Hitler, (Note: In 2023, fringe author Abel Basti published an alleged original print in high resolution, having previously only been declassified as microfilm.)
 LADbible argued that the U.S. Central Intelligence Agency (CIA) had dismissed the claimed sighting and that the alleged autopsy (filed by the CIA) confirmed the dictator's death.
+Later in 2025, blood from the sofa where eyewitnesses saw Hitler's lifeless body on 30 April 1945 underwent DNA analysis by Turi King of the University of Bath.
+The blood was confirmed to be Hitler's by comparing it to a DNA sample from a relative with shared paternal ancestry.